 Do you have a “sound nerd” in your life and need to find a few perfect nerdy gifts?
-I’m here to help!
+I’m here to help with this live sound gift guide!

 All of these recommendations I’ve personally used with great success.
 In fact, many of these items remain on my own Amazon wish list!
 I can’t tell you how often I needed a sharpie and some board tape!
 My post “What’s in my Live Sound Bag” also has some additional ideas, too!